 We also have many confirmed incidental details found in the Gospels and New Testament letters – people, places, even nautical practices and legal proceedings – all lending great confidence that the New Testament collection is a historically accurate and reliable source for the events and teachings within.

 So I have no problem accepting the reliability of the Bible, or the Gospels in particular.
 The Jesus I know is the Jesus of the Bible… what other Jesus is there?
 And the Jesus of the Bible purports to be the very Son of God Himself.
 He claimed that He never spoke or acted on His own, but spoke and acted only as instructed by the Father.
 So much so that to see Jesus was to see God.

 When it comes to freedom of choice, the Bible is one long document exhorting us to “choose” from beginning to end – from Adam and Eve (who chose wrongly) to Israel – “Choose ye this day whom you will serve” – to Jesus – “Repent!”
 Jesus was repeatedly amazed and / or frustrated by people’s choice to believe or disbelieve, and He harshly condemned those who chose not to believe or repent.
-So when I hear theological arguments against free will, I can only assume these folks claim some spiritual insight that was beyond the grasp of Jesus.
-Seriously.
+So theological arguments against free will – no matter how well intentioned or well thought out – conflict with the teachings and perspective of Jesus.